egel-lang/egel-lang.github.io/SEMANTICS.md

 heap nodes.
 Second, it's a term rewrite system so you can't allow for assignment since that would usually allow you to create cyclic structures.

 The main task of my interpreter's byte code generation is to maintain all invariants.
+That is: A) The 'stack'/'spine' forms a DAG and B) the results calculated are DAGs too.

 The benefits of this model are twofold.
 For one, you don't run out of stack space which is really important in a functional language as I have experienced, unfortunately.
 Second, it is still a tree rewrite system so you don't need to care about